Kendubu1/Predecessor-Lane-Guardian/Readme.md

 ```bash
 pip install -r requirements.txt
 ```
+This will install `discord.py` with voice support.
+Ensure `PyNaCl` is present or voice connections will fail.

 4. Create a `.env` file in the project root and add your Discord bot token:
 ```